Any sample, any environment

 Designed to measure the micro-mechanical properties of the most complex materials in challenging environments, the Piuma and Chiaro Nanoindenters deliver uncompromised performance for a broad range of applications.
-Whether you need to analyze cells, hydrogels or tissues or define material performance parameters such as adhesion, swelling or degradation, the Piuma and Chiaro Nanoindenters deliver you the data you are looking for!
+Whether you are looking to analyze cells, hydrogels or tissues or define material performance parameters such as adhesion, swelling or degradation, the Piuma and Chiaro Nanoindenters deliver you the data you are looking for.

 How it works

-Our nanoindenter instruments provide highly accurate and precise measurements of many samples in any environment with great speed and ease of use.
+Our nanoindenter instruments provide highly accurate and precise measurements of any sample in any environment with high speed and ease of use.
 These unique capabilities are enabled by making use of the Optics11 patented micro-machined fiber-optical sensors.
 The Piuma and Chiaro nanoindenters use this sensor to gently push a spherical glass tip on the surface of the sample.
 By closely monitoring the resulting sample deformation, the nanoindenter can rapidly provide all mechanical details of the indented spot, both under static and dynamic operation.

 Our data is good , but the machine is excellent!